matthias-geier/WebInk/README.md

   ruby test/run.rb
 ```

-WebInk can be unit tested quite easily, unless you have no sqlite3 gem
+WebInk can be unit tested quite easily, it only requires the minitest and
-installed.
+sqlite3 gems apart from webink.